Milan144/ChatAII/README.md

 # (WIP) OpenAI-Character-Chat
 Talk with a video game character using OpenAI API

+# TODO : Replace go api with a python api

 ## Techs
 This app is using GO for the server-side